 Of course, you could just print some photos and buy regular frames, but there are big benefits to going digital.
 For example, digital frames let you cycle through heaps of photos and you can access them from your phone or social media accounts.
 If you tried a digital frame a decade ago don’t be put off.
 The current crop of frames offer sharp images, great connectivity options and lots of features, rather than turning your holiday snaps into scenes from Minecraft.

-As you might expect, there’s a lot of choices out there, making purchasing the perfect frame almost as tricky as picking a favourite photo.
+As you might expect, there are a lot of choices out there, making purchasing the perfect frame almost as tricky as picking a favourite photo.
 You’ll need to consider which screen size and style will look best on your mantelpiece, not to mention which connectivity features will work best for you within your budget.

 If you're hoping to capture picture-perfect images for your new digital photo frame, ones that are a cut above what the best smartphones can record, then you'll also want to check out T3's guide to the best mirrorless cameras, best DSLR and best compact camera.